100Automations/Website/_guides/suggest-guide-for-100Automations.md

 display: true
 ---

+# How to suggest a guide for 100 Automations

+## General Notes

-### General Notes: Keep it DRY
+### Keep it DRY
-How to find guides that are already written or have been suggested, so that you don't duplicate work:  view this link https://github.com/100Automations/Website/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature%3A+guides%22
+So that you don't duplicate work, check for guides that are already written or have been suggested at this link: https://github.com/100Automations/Website/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature%3A+guides%22

 ### Get in touch if you need to
 You can join the [Hack for LA slack](http://hackforla.org/slack) and message us in our team channel #100automations

+## Help with Existing Guides and Guide Suggestions

-### Help us update an existing guide
+### Update an existing guide
 Have you found a typo or do you want to suggest an improvement to an existing guide?
 If so, go to the bottom of the guide page and click on the link for editing.
 This will give you an editor and allow you to open a pull request with your suggested changes.
 Note, you will need to be able to edit in [markdown](https://www.markdownguide.org/cheat-sheet/).

 ### Help us prioritize our backlog